olifrost/olifrost.github.io/_posts/2018-05-27-data-on-ebay.md

 My mistake, I was under the impression I owned my personal data.

 <a href="mailto:mail@olifro.st">Get in touch</a> if you'd like to make a private offer.

-Comes on a one-of-a-kind USB stick.

-It's blue and has a picture of my face on it.